iiowoii3389/PaperMC-on-Heroku/README.md

 <h1> Server Optimizations </h1>

-1. Open the paper.yml and Locate the line that says ``max-auto-save-chunks-per-tick`` and adjust the value to 6.
+1. Open the paper.yml and Locate the line that says `max-auto-save-chunks-per-tick` and adjust the value to `6`.

-2. Open the paper.yml file and Locate the line that says ``max-entity-collisions`` and adjust the value to 2.
+2. Open the paper.yml file and Locate the line that says `max-entity-collisions` and adjust the value to `2`.

-3. Open teh server.properties file and Locate the line that says ``view-distance`` and lower it to 8, the lower the better.
+3. Open teh server.properties file and Locate the line that says `view-distance` and lower it to 8, the lower the better.

 <h1> Notice </h1>